anujteotia/Robot_Selenium_Advanced/README.md

 ### Prerequisites
 * Python must be installed (2.7.17 or 3.8.1)
-* Given libraries are installed
+* Libraries given below are installed
   * robotframework==3.1.2
   * robotframework-seleniumlibrary==4.1.0
   * selenium==3.141.0